Helping bodies shape storiesβ¦

 -

-*I am currently training in embodied and systemic coaching and facilitation and will be offering coaching services later in 2026.
+I have been training in embodied and systemic coaching and facilitation with Jenny MacKewn.

 -